sam2829/strongest-avenger-drf/README.md

 - Django rest auth - Provides REST API endpoints for login and logout.
 - django rest framework-simplejwt - Used for JSON web token authentication.
 - psychopg2 - Database adapter to enable interaction between Python and PostgreSQL database.
-- django cors headers - This Django app adds CORS headers to responses, to enable the API to respond to requests from origins other than it's own host.
+- django cors headers - This Django app adds CORS headers to responses, to enable the API to respond to requests from origins other than its own host.
 - Cloudinary - Used to store images and videos.
 - Pillow - Used for image processing.
 - Django Signal - Used to create a profile every time a user is created.